 Nevada community exceeds EPA arsenic standards with long-lasting media & minimal maintenance

-The U.S Environmental Protection Agency (EPA) requires arsenic levels of 10 ppb for drinking water, and reducing high levels of arsenic in a community’s water supply had been a challenge for Eureka County, Nev.
+The U.S Environmental Protection Agency (EPA) set a maximum contaminant level (MCL) of 10 ppb for drinking water, and reducing high levels of arsenic in a community’s water supply had been a challenge for Eureka County, Nev.
 Read on to learn how a community that once searched for silver hunted down a way to remove high levels of arsenic from its drinking water.

-For years, Eureka County had been finding something in the drinking water supply of one of its communities, Crescent Valley, something that is quite common to water supplies in the western United States: arsenic.
-With levels of 13.25 and 13.5 ppb in the system’s two wells, the Crescent Valley Water System needed to meet EPA standard for drinking water of 10 ppb.
+For years, Eureka County had been finding something in the drinking water supply of one of its communities, Crescent Valley, something that is quite common to water supplies in the western U.S.: arsenic.
+With levels of 13.25 and 13.5 ppb in the system’s two wells, the Crescent Valley Water System needed to lower the levels to 10 ppb in order to meet the MCL.
 The county contracted with Day Eng. of Fallon and Ely, Nev., to determine the best way to reduce the arsenic.

 De Nora’s SORB 33 arsenic removal system was selected as the arsenic removal method following a successful pilot test.
 The SORB 33 arsenic removal system is a fixed-bed adsorption system that employs a simple “pump and treat” process that flows pressurized well or spring water through a fixed-bed pressure vessel containing the iron-oxide media.
 Arsenic has a high affinity for iron-oxide-based minerals and can adsorb quickly to the surface of the media.
 This makes granular iron oxide media, such as SORB 33 arsenic removal media, suitable for arsenic removal.
 Both arsenite (arsenic III) and arsenate (arsenic V) oxyanions are removed from water via a combination of oxidation, adsorption, occlusion (adhesion) and/or solid-solution formation by reaction with ferric oxide ions.
 Other contaminants common to groundwater also have a high affinity for iron-based minerals.
 This creates competition among ions, resulting in less arsenic being adsorbed per volume of treated water.
 SORB 33 arsenic removal media is specifically designed to adsorb arsenic while reducing competition with other ions, thus improving the arsenic-adsorbing potential of the media.